LamboJr/Masterthesis/README.md

-# Masterarbeit
+# Masterthesis
-Repository for all files used during the Masterthesis. add explanation for different folders and files
+Repository for all files used during the Masterthesis.

-# Code
+## Code
-# PokemonDataStructure
+### PokemonDataStructure
-    Contains C Files for generating some Pokemon data structure with given values.
+    Contains C Files for generating some Pokemon data structure with given values or decoding data arrays into the corresponding pokemon data structure
-# Client.c
+### TCP_Test.c
-    Programm for connecting Petalinux-App with a Test TCP CLient
+    Programm for connecting the Applications with a Test TCP Server/CLient

-# GB_MASTER_UNIT
- Vitis Project without Petalinux for standalone App on bare-metall Board.

-# Petalinux
+### src
+    Contains common source files for the Vitis applications This folder is imported in each Vitis appliction
+## GB_Unit_Vitis_Workspace
     Vitis Project with Petalinux domain.
-App runs on Board with Petalinux installed on SD Card
+Applications run on Board with Petalinux installed on SD Card

-# GB_UNIT_MASTER
+## GB_Unit_prototype
+    Vitis Project without Petalinux for standalone App on bare-metall Board

+## GB_Master_Unit
-    Viavdo Project for custom Hardware for the FPGA.
+    Viavdo Project

+## Records
+    All records used for anaylsing the communication protocol